cloudvolumes/avmlog/README.md

 The regular expression used to locate target lines.
 If this is not provided, all lines will be printed unless excluded by other flags.

+#### -hide="regexp"

+The regular expression used to exclude lines.
+This works only on the output phase.
+It will not exclude an entire request from being included if a -find="xxx" -full was used.

 #### -full

 When a matching line is found, extract the request identifier from it (PxxxxxRxxxx),